Music of Brittany: Breton pop music

 Undoubtedly the most famous name in modern Breton music is Alan Stivell, who popularized the Celtic harp first in the fifties and sixties and on a wider level since the 1970s, with a series of albums including most famously Renaissance de la Harpe Celtique (1971).
 His first harps were built by his father; the Celtic harp was long forgotten in Brittany before.

-He began playing the bombarde in 1955, a double-reeded shawm (or oboe) and later the Scottish bagpipe and became pipe-major.
-Alan Stivell began (in the mid 60s) recording Breton folk, Celtic harp and other Celtic music, mixing influences from American rock and roll and the main musical genres.
+In 1955, he began playing the bombarde, a smaller version of the double-reeded shawm (which later evolved into the oboe).
+Later, he took up the Scottish bagpipe and became pipe major.
+Alan Stivell began (in the mid-60s) recording Breton folk, Celtic harp, and other Celtic music, mixing influences from American rock and roll and the main musical genres.

-February 28, 1972 marks the unprecedented performance of the Breton musician, on the Olympia music hall in Paris, broadcast live on one of only three radio networks in France (seven million listeners on Europe 1 radio).
-Tri Martolod, Suite Sudarmoricaine, An Alarc'h, Pop Plinn were become famous hymns.
-The Olympia album were sold a staggering 1,500,000 copies.
-If his work as composer, producer, author has been very important, so has been his work of promotion and communication to the major audiences, in Brittany, France, Europe and the English-speaking countries.
+Stilvell's performance at the Olympia Music Hall in Paris in February 1972 was broadcast live on Europe 1 radio to seven million listeners.
+Tri Martolod, Suite Sudarmoricaine, An Alarc'h, and Pop Plinn became famous hymns.
+The Olympia album sold 1,500,000 copies.
+If his work as composer, producer, and author has been very important, so has been his work of promotion and communication to the major audiences, in Brittany, France, Europe and the English-speaking countries.

 Stivell's most important contribution to the Breton music scene, however, has probably been his importation of rock and other American styles, as well as the formation of the idea of a Breton band.
-From the album Reflets to the new one Explore, without forget Chemins de Terre (1973), Alan Stivell has made 22 albums and toured all over the world, influencing many musicians everywhere, experimenting many different fusions (Rock, Jazz-rock, Blues, Symphonic, Indian, African, Electro, Hip-hop, etc.).
+Stivell has made 22 albums and toured all over the world, influencing many musicians everywhere, experimenting with many different fusions (Rock, Jazz-rock, Blues, Symphonic, Indian, African, Electro, Hip-hop, etc.).

 Inspired by Alan Stivell, a very large Breton scene grew up, especially after his Olympia concert in 1972.
-It was a true revolution: hundred of bands, thousand of musicians, of Festoù-noz, etc. grew in the year after.
+It was a true revolution: hundreds of bands, thousands of musicians, of Festoù-noz, etc. grew in the year after.
 Bands like Kornog and Gwerz arose, adapting elements of the Irish and Scottish Celtic music scene.